Because families don't struggle with a lack of doctors; they struggle with follow-through.

 Averyn Care exists to take that load off the person holding everything together.

-Families don't fail because they don't care.
-They burn out because they're carrying an administrative job they never signed up for.
+The gap isn't clinical.
+Families don't fail because they lack doctors.
+They burn out because they're carrying an administrative job they never signed up for — and no existing service is built to take it off their plate.

 Averyn Care was built for that moment.